dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ![Cartel Album Cover](./images/graffiti_cartel.png)

 I drew this for Rex before Cartel released their [self-titled album](https://en.wikipedia.org/wiki/Cartel_(Cartel_album)).
-He didn’t know what it was and I had to tell him.
+He didn't know what it was and I had to tell him.

 ![Where Have All the MerryMakers Gone? album cover](./images/graffiti_harvey_danger.png)

-This is a depiction of Harvey Danger’s album [Where Have All the Merrymakers Gone?](http://en.wikipedia.org/wiki/Where_Have_All_the_Merrymakers_Gone%3F).
+This is a depiction of Harvey Danger's album [Where Have All the Merrymakers Gone?](http://en.wikipedia.org/wiki/Where_Have_All_the_Merrymakers_Gone%3F).
 I actually met a friend of mine, Allison, via this song.
 Back when Facebook was a garbage dump of applications, one application allowed the user to upload a song so people can play it on your profile.
 Allison and I were both friends of Amanda and we both uploaded this song to our profiles.
 So Amanda told us both and I sent her a message on Facebook and eventually we became really good friends.
-I don’t remember what the cotton candy is about. =\
+I don't remember what the cotton candy is about. =\

 ![death by gun](./images/graffiti_death.png)